Corendon Dutch Airlines Logo PNG

 These elements can be interpreted in several ways:

-1. The stars and sun are symbols of luck and prosperity.
+- The stars and sun are symbols of luck and prosperity.
 This interpretation highlights that the brand has reached the pinnacle of its development, increased passenger traffic, and is generating high revenue.
-These symbols reflect the flourishing state of the company.
+These symbols reflect the company’s flourishing state.

-2. The sea and the beach are associated with relaxation at Turkish resorts.
-The blue color of the star, chosen for the logo, enhances the connection with water and sky, symbolizing beautiful natural sceneries and seaside relaxation.
+- The sea and the beach are associated with relaxation at Turkish resorts.
+The blue of the star, chosen for the logo, enhances its connection to water and sky, symbolizing beautiful natural scenery and seaside relaxation.

-3. A person and the sun, emphasizing freedom and the global nature of transportation.
-The rounded edges of the star resemble a schematic representation of a person juggling the sun.
+- A person and the sun, emphasizing freedom and the global nature of transportation.
+The star’s rounded edges resemble a schematic of a person juggling the sun.
 This image illustrates how the company effortlessly transports passengers across different time zones and climatic regions, altering their perception of time and space.

 The brand name is next to the image, written in calligraphic style, adding elegance and sophistication.
 This font complements the theme of leisure and comfort that Corendon Dutch Airlines strives to create.
-The entire logo composition is designed to evoke associations with pleasant journeys, quality service, and memorable vacations offered by the company to its clients.
+The entire logo composition is designed to evoke associations with pleasant journeys, high-quality service, and memorable vacations that the company offers its clients.

 2017 – today